bparanj/crystal/electronics/components/transistor.md

 Think of it like a narrow section in a water pipe - just as the narrow section restricts water flow, a resistor restricts the flow of electrons.
 The higher the resistance value (measured in ohms, Ω), the more it restricts or "modulates" the current flow.

-PENDING

-Would you like me to explain more about how resistors achieve this modulation or discuss specific applications?
 Why is current or voltage called as a signal?

 Current or voltage is called a "signal" because it carries information or serves as a means of communication in electronic systems.
 Here's why: